imagineLife/big-site/content/k8s/in-depth/storage-classes.md

 **With Storage Classes**, though, and **dynamic provisioning**
 - a data provisioner can be made (_like google or amazon or whatever_)
 - the provisioner can _automatically create storage_ and attach the storage to pods when a claim is made.
+- StorageClasses allow for external storage providers, like GCE, Amazon, or others to create the disk

 ```mermaid
 flowchart LR